m1dugh/py-crawler/README.md

 # py-crawler
-a web crawler using python and selenium
+a web crawler using python